 - Hunters and hunter-like classes, whose Real Life counterparts are typically portrayed as being masters of the wilderness.
 With powerful ranged attacks, debilitating traps, abilities that facilitate escaping from tight spots and a strong animal companion, the hunter class are usually a game's designated loners.

-- Meat Shields with relatively decent attack power may be able to withstand Mook assaults and whittle down bosses without their usual backup but take an age to complete the encounter.
+- Stone Walls, if they have any offensive potential at all, may be able to withstand Mook assaults and whittle down bosses without their usual backup, but take an age to complete the encounter.

 - Healers with access to instant self healing and token offensive spells may be able to grind down armies or bosses on their own while topping up their health but lack of offensive ability causes the encounter to drag on.